tnuanchuay/GoUltimate/README.md

 err := json.Unmashal([]byte("..."), &u)
 return u
 ```
-you can see this scope of function and sharing like this function finally return sharing object. it's focused.
+you can see this scope of function and sharing like this function finally return sharing object. it's about focusing.

 - you can see data movement by...
 ```shell